iprathammishra/DSAwC-/README.md

    - Inserting the node at the beginning of the linked list. (beginning.cpp)
    - Inserting the node at nth position. (insertingN.cpp)
+   - Deleting the node at nth position. (deleteN.cpp)